 Do you have a GM car from 1980 – 1995?

 If so, there is a high chance that you have the OBD1 connector (ALDL).

 This connector is unique and applies to Pontiac, Chevrolet, GMC, Oldsmobile, Cadillac, and Buick.
 The good thing if you have this connector, is that you can read your trouble codes at home without any diagnostic tools.

 OBD1 Connector Location

 The connector is usually located under your steering wheel, under the dash.
 The connector may have a black plastic cover over it and you may have to remove some covers to reach it.
 The connector is often black and has 12 pins on it; pretty easy to identify.

 Check the image above to see what an OBD1 connector looks like

 OBD1 Connector Wirings Pinout

-The OBD1 connector has 12 pins, but not all are used on most cars.
+The OBD1 connector has 12 pins, but not all are used on all cars.
 The standard pins like the ground, power and a diagnostic pin are the same from a lot of different car manufacturers.
-Make sure you connect your wires right, as if you are not careful, it may result in damage to your vehicle’s electrical system and control units.
+Make sure you connect your wires correctly, as if you are not careful, it may result in damage to your vehicle’s electrical system and control units.

 How to Read OBD1 Codes at Home

-Our method to read the codes without a diagnostic tool is to make a “short” between pin A and pin B. The car will then enter the diagnostic mode and will flash the “check engine Light” several times and we should count the flashes to see the diagnostic codes.
+Our method of reading the codes without a diagnostic tool is to make a “short” between pin A and pin B. The car will then enter the diagnostic mode and will flash the “check engine Light” several times and we should count the flashes to see the diagnostic codes.

 How to read the codes:

-- Always connect a car battery charger to your car when doing any electrical works that require the ignition to be on.
+- Always connect a car battery charger to your car when doing any electrical work that requires the ignition to be on.
 Low voltage can cause a lot of trouble with the troubleshooting and a lot of error codes that we do not want.

 - Put a jumper wire between PIN A and PIN B.